lm-sys/RouteLLM/README.md

 Want to route to local models?
 Check out [Routing to Local Models](examples/routing_to_local_models.md).

-2. Each routing request contains a *cost threshold* that controls the tradeoff between cost and quality, and it depends on both the router and dataset.
+2. Each routing request contains a *cost threshold* that controls the tradeoff between cost and quality, and this depends on both the router used and the queries received.
 Let's calibrate our threshold for 50% GPT-4 calls using public Chatbot Arena data:
 ```
 > python -m routellm.calibrate_threshold --routers mf --strong-model-pct 0.5 --config config.example.yaml
 For 50.0% strong model calls for mf, threshold = 0.11593
 ```
-This means that we want to use `0.11593` as the cost threshold to get approximately 50% of queries routed to GPT-4 (see [Threshold Calibration](#threshold-calibration)).
+This means that we want to use `0.11593` as the cost threshold to get approximately 50% of queries routed to GPT-4 (see [Threshold Calibration](#threshold-calibration) for details).

-3. Now, let's update the `model` field in our OpenAI client, specifying the router and cost threshold to use:
+3. Now, let's update the `model` field when we generate completions to specify the router and threshold to use:
 ```python
 response = client.chat.completions.create(
   # This tells RouteLLM to use the MF router with a cost threshold of 0.11593